idvorkin/idvorkin.github.io/_d/time_off.md

   - Made time with my family much more enjoyable when I wasn't in a rush and sucecess was being with them.
   - Same with going to the airport, got there hours early.
 Didn't matter that got stuck at the car rental return.
 Didn't matter that my flight got delayed, can write, meditate do some inner work.
 - **Continuous learning** - Always a learning opportunity, learn what needs to be learned and move on.
-- **Don't berate mistakes** - Getting off the plane, it was super bright in torontoo.
+- **Don't berate mistakes** - Getting off the plane, it was super bright in Toronto.
 I opened my sunglasses case, and turns out I brought a second pair of glasses.
 OMG, I'll be blind, this will be terrible.
 Meh, was on the beach 20 hours over the weekend, was fine, turns out I hav ean abilityt o squint.
 Nothing terrible happens.
+    - TODO: Add a not on caring vs mattering.
+Caring is your emotional response(un avoidable), but mattering is the objective difference it makes to whom, and over what time period.
 -  **Don't catasrophize** - On the flight down realized I didn't bring the credit card on which I booked the car, and need to use for insurance.
 Thought would need it to checkout car.
 Freaked out a bit, got there - turns out it was totally fine.
 Also though I'd lost my popcorn popper, and balloon pump, and laptop - I didn't.
-Also thought my forcedd check bags would be lost forever.
-They weren't.
+Also thought my forced check bags would be lost forever.
+It wasn't, it was right there.
+And as a result of waiting for it, I ended up meeting a really cool person.
-- **Stop panicking and think** - Turns out my friend was flying into Toronto, so got him to bbring my sunglasses.
+- **Stop panicking and think** - Turns out my friend was flying into Toronto, so got him to bring my sunglasses.
-- **Don't fret micro optimizations** - From Belleville to Hamilonton, spent lots of time trying to figure out what time I'd adrive, what order of gym/work/sister/luncch I'd tackle, trying to micro optimize, spent lots of cycles.
+- **Don't fret micro optimizations** - From Belleville to Hamilon, I spent lots of time trying to figure out what time I'd arrive, what order of gym/work/sister/lunch I'd tackle, trying to micro optimize, spent lots of cycles.
 Turned out, didn't matter at all.

 ### Travel Tips

 - Pack the afternoon before so you don't have a rush in the morning
-- Hanging at the airport early is totall ine - don't worr about it.
+- Hanging at the airport early is totally fine - don't worry it's better then being there late.
 - Make a leave list (Notion)
     - Pack my chargers
     - Put Masks in Bag